bahramali/NFTBackend/README.md

 If the required values are missing, the seed is skipped (no public API or UI can create a `SUPER_ADMIN`).

+No `ADMIN`, `WORKER`, or `CUSTOMER` accounts are auto-created; they must be provisioned later via secured APIs.
+Demo seeds remain disabled by default and can be toggled explicitly with `app.demo-seed.enabled=true` for local development only.

 ## REST Endpoints